WasmEdge/docs/docs/start/wasmedge/features.md

 ## Easy to Embed into a Host Application

 [Embedded runtime](https://wasmedge.org/docs/embed/overview) is the classical use case for WasmEdge.
-You could embed WasmEdge functions in C, Go, Rust, Node.js, Java (WIP), and Python (WIP) host applications.
+You could embed WasmEdge functions in C, Go, Rust, and Node.js host applications.